w3f/polkadot-wiki/docs/maintain/maintain-sync.md

 slug: ../maintain-sync
 ---

-import Tabs from "@theme/Tabs";

-import TabItem from "@theme/TabItem";

 If you're building dApps or products on a Substrate-based chain like Polkadot, Kusama, or a custom Substrate implementation, you want the ability to run a node-as-a-back-end.
 After all, relying on your infrastructure is always better than a third-party-hosted one in this brave new decentralized world.

-This guide will show you how to connect to [Polkadot network](https://polkadot.network/), but the same process applies to any other [Substrate](https://substrate.io)-based chain.
+This guide will show you how to connect to [Polkadot network](https://polkadot.network/), but the same process applies to any other [Substrate](https://docs.polkadot.com/develop/parachains/intro-polkadot-sdk/#substrate)-based chain.
 First, let's clarify the term _full node_.

 ### Types of Nodes